CommuniCityProject/communicity_toolbox/README.md

 ### Machine learning models

 The Toolbox provides a collection of machine learning models spanning various domains and performance levels.
 These models are used by the Toolbox Projects but can also be used out of the box as Python modules.
+They are interchangeable, implementing the same methods and data formats so different models of the same domain can be used depending on the hardware or performance needs.

 A complete list of the currently implemented models can be found [here](docs/machine-learning-models.md).